xcart/xcart-docs/_pages/kb_en/migration/migration-from-xcart4/step2/migration-process.md

 ## Step 1 - Start

-At the first step of the wizard, select the checkbox to confirm that you understand the consequences of using the wizard.
-Namely, all existing data in your X-Cart 5 store will be overwritten.
+In the first step of the wizard, select the checkbox to confirm that you understand the consequences of using the wizard.
+Namely, all the existing data in your X-Cart 5 store will be overwritten.

 Click **Start migration** to proceed:
 ![mw_1.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_1.png)

 ## Step 2 - Connect

-At the second step of the wizard, specify your X-Cart 4 store MySQL connection details.
+In the second step of the wizard, specify your X-Cart 4 store MySQL connection details.
 ![mw_2.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_2.png)

 Start by completing the following fields: